 When the quote is agreed, our experienced team will get to work.
 We follow industry best practice, including where appropriate the PCA and INNSA Codes of Practice which means you’ll have a high degree of confidence the infestation has been removed.

-Our guarantees are insurance-backed by a syndicate at Lloyd’s of London providing up to 10 years’peace of mind, with a liability limit of up to £100,000 as standard, higher limits can be negotiated with our insurers.
+Our guarantees are insurance-backed by a syndicate at Lloyd’s of London providing up to 10 years’ peace of mind, with liability limited at up to £100,000 as standard, higher limits can be negotiated with our insurers.

 Start fixing your Japanese knotweed problem today,